smart-scaler/smartscaler-apps-installer/collections/ansible_collections/community/crypto/README.md

 This collection is primarily licensed and distributed as a whole under the GNU General Public License v3.0 or later.

-See [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-collections/community.crypto/blob/stable-2/COPYING) for the full text.
+See [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-collections/community.crypto/blob/main/COPYING) for the full text.

-Parts of the collection are licensed under the [Apache 2.0 license](https://github.com/ansible-collections/community.crypto/blob/stable-2/LICENSES/Apache-2.0.txt) (`plugins/module_utils/crypto/_obj2txt.py` and `plugins/module_utils/crypto/_objects_data.py`), the [BSD 2-Clause license](https://github.com/ansible-collections/community.crypto/blob/stable-2/LICENSES/BSD-2-Clause.txt) (`plugins/module_utils/ecs/api.py`), the [BSD 3-Clause license](https://github.com/ansible-collections/community.crypto/blob/stable-2/LICENSES/BSD-3-Clause.txt) (`plugins/module_utils/crypto/_obj2txt.py`, `tests/integration/targets/prepare_jinja2_compat/filter_plugins/jinja_compatibility.py`), and the [PSF 2.0 license](https://github.com/ansible-collections/community.crypto/blob/stable-2/LICENSES/PSF-2.0.txt) (`plugins/module_utils/_version.py`).
-This only applies to vendored files in ``plugins/module_utils/`` and to the ECS module utils.
+Parts of the collection are licensed under the [Apache 2.0 license](https://github.com/ansible-collections/community.crypto/blob/main/LICENSES/Apache-2.0.txt) (`plugins/module_utils/_crypto/_obj2txt.py` and `plugins/module_utils/_crypto/_objects_data.py`) and the [BSD 3-Clause license](https://github.com/ansible-collections/community.crypto/blob/main/LICENSES/BSD-3-Clause.txt) (`plugins/module_utils/_crypto/_obj2txt.py`).
+This only applies to vendored files in ``plugins/module_utils/``.

 All files have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
 Only changelog fragments (which will not be part of a release) are covered by a blanket statement in `REUSE.toml`.
 This conforms to the [REUSE specification](https://reuse.software/spec/).